Clerking team

 Drug Offences

-R v P (2021): Represented a defendant at sentence for the supply of over 1kg of cocaine.
+R v P (2021) Represented a defendant at sentence for the supply of over 1kg of cocaine.
+Argued that that elements of lesser role applied and that there had been an unacceptable delay by the prosecution which resulted in the judge significantly reducing the sentence.

 Dishonesty Offences